TigheBurnham/Citi-Bike-Share-Challenge/README.md

 ## Overview

 The Purpose of this analysis was to learn Tableau and how it's a powerful too that can to transform data into an engaging story for a specific audience.
 In this circumsatance we were sent a business proposal for a bike-sharing company based out of Des-Moines Iowa.
-In order to convnice investors about the opportunity bike sharing and trip data based out of NYC was used to create the visualizations.
+In order to convnice investors, bike sharing and trip data based out of NYC was used to create the visualizations.

 In this challenge Pandas was used to change the "tripduration" to a date time datatype.
 Then, the updated data was to create a set of visualizations to show:

 - Top Trip Start Locations
 - Top Trip End Locations
 - Gender Breakdown
+- User Checkout Times
+- Gender Checkout Times
 - The length of time that bikes are checked out for all riders and genders.
 - The number of bike trips for all riders and genders for each hour of each day of the week.
 - The number of bike trips for each type of user and gender for each day of the week.